-- 1 If integral with engine and not integrated in the bedplate. - Only for one cylinder or one cylinder configuration. - Including identification (e.g. drawing number) of components. - Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance. - Where engines rely on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure mode and effects analysis (FMEA) shall be submitted to demonstrate that failure of the control system will not result in the operation of the engine being degraded beyond acceptable performance criteria for the engine.
-The FMEA reports required will not be explicitly approved by the Classification Society. - Tests shall demonstrate the ability of the control, protection and safety equipment to function as intended under the specified testing conditions per Section 12 "Automation Equipment" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+- If integral with engine and not integrated in the bedplate. - Only for one cylinder or one cylinder configuration. - Including identification (e.g. drawing number) of components.

+Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance.

+Where engines rely on hydraulic, pneumatic or electronic control of fuel injection and/or valves, a failure mode and effects analysis (FMEA) shall be submitted to demonstrate that failure of the control system will not result in the operation of the engine being degraded beyond acceptable performance criteria for the engine.
+The FMEA reports required will not be explicitly approved by the Classification Society.

+Tests shall demonstrate the ability of the control, protection and safety equipment to function as intended under the specified testing conditions per Section 12 "Automation Equipment" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
-Technical documentation to be submitted for approval, as applicable l echnical documentation to be submitted for approval, as applicable 1 Bedplate and crankcase of welded design, with welding details and welding instructions 1,2 2 Thrust bearing bedplate of welded design, with welding details and welding instructions 3 Bedplate/oil sump welding drawings 4 Frame/framebox/gearbox of welded design, with welding details and instructions 5 Engine frames, welding drawings 6 Crankshaft, details, each cylinder No. 7 Crankshaft, assembly, each cylinder No. 8 Crankshaft calculations (for each cylinder configuration) according to the attached data sheet and requirements of Chapter 2.4 9 Thrust shaft or intermediate shaft (if integral with engine) 10 Shaft coupling bolts 11 Material specifications of main parts with information on non-destructive material tests and pressure tests Schematic layout or other equivalent documents on the engine of: 12 Starting air system 13 Fuel oil system 14 Lubricating oil system 15 Cooling water system 16 Hydraulic system 17 Hydraulic system (for valve lift) 18 Engine control and safety system 19 Shielding of high pressure fuel pipes, assembly 20 Construction of accumulators (for electronically controlled engine) 21 Construction of common accumulators for electronically controlled engine 22 Arrangement and details of the crankcase explosion relief valve in compliance with requirements of 2.3.4 of Part IX "Machinery" 23 Calculation results for crankcase explosion relief valves in compliance with requirements of 2.3.4 of Part IX "Machinery" 24 Details of the type test program and the type test report) 25 High pressure parts for fuel oil injection system6 26 Oil mist detection and/or alternative alarm arrangements in compliance with requirements of 2.3.3.8 - 2.3.3.22 27 Details of mechanical joints of piping systems (refer to 2.4.5, Part VIII "Systems and Piping") 28 Documentation verifying compliance with inclination limits (refer to 2.3, Part VII "Machinery Installations") 29 Documents as required in Chapter 7.10, Part XV "Automation", as applicable For approval of materials and wold procedure specifications.
-The wold procedure specification is to include

-- For approval of materials and weld procedure specifications.
-The weld procedure specification is to include details of pre and post weld heat treatment, weld consumables and fit-up conditions. - For each cylinder for which dimensions and details differ. - For comparison with the Register requirements for material, NDT and pressure testing as applicable. - All engines. - Only for engines of a cylinder diameter of 200 mm or more or a crankcase volume of 0,6 m3 or more. - 6 The documentation to contain specifications for pressures, pipe dimensions and materials.
+Technical documentation to be submitted for approval, as applicable

+1 Bedplate and crankcase of welded design, with welding details and welding instructions 2 Thrust bearing bedplate of welded design, with welding details and welding instructions 3 Bedplate/oil sump welding drawings 4 Frame/framebox/gearbox of welded design, with welding details and instructions 5 Engine frames, welding drawings 6 Crankshaft, details, each cylinder No. 7 Crankshaft, assembly, each cylinder No. 8 Crankshaft calculations (for each cylinder configuration) according to the attached data sheet and 9 requirements of Chapter 2.4 Thrust shaft or intermediate shaft (if integral with engine) 9 10 Shaft coupling bolts 11 Material specifications of main parts with information on non-destructive material tests and pressure 11 tests Schematic layout or other equivalent documents on the engine of: 12 Starting air system 13 Fuel oil system 14 Lubricating oil system 15 Cooling water system 16 Hydraulic system 17 Hydraulic system (for valve lift) 18 Engine control and safety system 19 Shielding of high pressure fuel pipes, assembly 20 Construction of accumulators (for electronically controlled engine) 21 Construction of common accumulators for electronically controlled engine 22 Arrangement and details of the crankcase explosion relief valve in compliance with requirements of 2.3.4 of Part IX "Machinery" 23 Calculation results for crankcase explosion relief valves in compliance with requirements of 2.3.4 of Part IX "Machinery" 24 Details of the type test program and the type test report) 24 High pressure parts for fuel oil injection system6 26 20 2.3.3.22 27 Details of mechanical joints of piping systems (refer to 2.4.5, Part VIII "Systems and Piping") 28 Documentation verifying compliance with inclination limits (refer to 2.3, Part VII "Machinery Installations") 29 For approval of materials and weld procedure specifications.
+The weld procedure specification is to include details of pre and post weld heat treatment, weld consumables and fit-up conditions.
+For each cylinder for which dimensions and details differ.
+For comparison with the Register requirements for material, NDT and pressure testing as applicable.
+All engines.
+6 Only for engines of a cylinder diameter of 200 mm or more or a crankcase volume of 0,6 m or more.

+The documentation to contain specifications for pressures, pipe dimensions and materials.